What to do, why and when

 1.1 Small adjustments.
 Big gains.

 Even small changes can make a significant difference to your health, improve your quality-of-life – and how well you feel – and prevent problems.
-For those problems that can’t be prevented, being proactive will enable early detection and treatment, which means reduced severity and a quicker recovery from illness.
+For those problems that can’t be prevented, being proactive will enable early detection and treatment, which usually means reduced severity and a quicker recovery from illness.

 It may require some adjustments to what you eat (Diet and Nutrition); your physical activity (Exercise); and the way you manage a few other aspects of your life (Other priorities for good health).